The 17 Best Gambling Books Money Can Buy in 2019

 By Jean Scott

-In her book about gambling, Scott reveals all the techniques that a low-roller can take advantage of to make the most of their betting stints.
-Scott boasts vast knowledge of the poker tables around the world, having enjoyed enormous success during her time.
+In her book about gambling, Scott reveals all the best ways for a low roller to get the most from what the Casinos have to offer.
+Scott boasts a vast knowledge of the Poker tables around the world, having enjoyed enormous success during her time, and she's not shy to share anecdotes and precious pieces of advice to gamble on a budget.

 Keys to Success in Blackjack and in Life